5 Days of Hajj: A Simple Step-by-Step Guide for First-Time Pilgrims

 Hajj in 5 Days: A Simple Step-by-Step Guide for First-Time Pilgrims

 The journey of Hajj is one of the most spiritually powerful experiences a Muslim can have.
-For first-time pilgrims — especially younger expats and Gen Z Muslims — understanding what happens during the five main days of Hajj can feel overwhelming.
-This post is a simple, step-by-step breakdown of what each day involves — from Mina to Arafat, Muzdalifah, and the Rami days.
+For first-time pilgrims, especially younger expats and Gen Z Muslims, understanding what happens during the five main days of Hajj can feel overwhelming.
+This post is a simple, step-by-step breakdown of what each day involves - from Mina to Arafat, Muzdalifah, and the Rami days.
 Whether you're planning your first Hajj or helping someone else prepare, this guide is made to be easy, brief, and practical.
+SAVE THIS FOR YOUR FUTURE TRAVEL.

 🕋 The 5 Days of Hajj – A Simple Step-by-Step Guide